Dynamic supination & pronation orthoses

-Research shows typical results of 40⁰-50⁰ gain in rotation following wrist or elbow fractures with splints despite therapy plateau, hard end-feel, chronicity.
+Research shows mobilisation/stretching orthoses typical result in gains of 40⁰-50⁰ rotation following wrist or elbow fractures.
+This is despite therapy plateau, hard end-feel, chronicity.
 While individual results depend on bony integrity and joint congruence, many studies have demonstrated significant improvements despite severity of injury, stiffness or malunion.
-The reason for this is that while typical stretching won’t work in cases of significant stiffness, the dose of the stretch is increased significantly by such a splint.
-For example, a diligent patient may get minutes to an hour a day to stretch.
-If they apply a splint, they get hours of stretch.
-This allows the soft tissue constraints which cause stiffness to lengthen for a stretch which lasts.
-A splint which holds a patient at their end-of-range (as far as they could hold themselves passively); and the splint does this for 4-8 hours a day will more than quadruple a patient’s stretching regime.
+The reason for this is that while typical stretching exercises won’t work in cases of significant stiffness, the dose of the stretch is increased significantly by such a splint.
+For example, a diligent patient may get minutes to one hour a day to stretch.
+If they apply a splint, they get hours of stretch per day (typically 4-8 hours).
+This allows lengthening of the soft tissue constraints, meaning long-lasting range of motion improvements.

-Splinting for stiffness is tried and tested and works for many joints.
-In the case of rotation in either supination or pronation, results are impressive; even for people who aren’t progressing with therapy or where clinical reasoning suggests unlikely to improve.
-We also know that despite “functional range” being considered 100˚ (50 supination & 50 pronation), gains within and beyond this result in significant improvements in function.
+Orthoses for stiffness are tried and tested, and work for many joints.
+In the case of rotation in either supination or pronation, results are impressive; even for people who aren’t progressing with therapy or where clinical reasoning suggests they are unlikely to improve.
+We also know that despite “functional range” being considered 100˚ (50˚ supination & 50˚ pronation), gains within and beyond this result in significant improvements in function.

-Have a read of these articles to see the impressive results splints can have on rotation of the forearm.
-We find we get similar results with splints such as the Colello and Pronosupinator, but have not had such luck with the van Lede design (wrist splint + elbow splint with rotation strap).
-Of course, we wouldn’t recommend a neoprene TAP splint as it never holds a patient at end-of-range and isn’t designed to treat stiffness.
+Have a read of these articles to see the impressive results orthoses can achieve for forearm rotation.
+We find we get similar results with orthoses such as the Colello and One-80˚ Pronosupinator, but have not had such success with the van Lede design (wrist splint + elbow splint with rotation strap).
+We do not recommend a neoprene wrap orthosis for stiffness, as it never holds a patient at end-of-range and is not designed to treat stiffness.
 How do your patient outcomes compare?

 Lee, M. J., & LaStayo, P. C. (2003).
 A Supination Splint Worn Distal to the Elbow: A Radiographic, Electromyographic, and Retrospective Report.
 Journal of Hand Therapy, 16(3), 190-198.